 You are also required to attach a full transcript demonstrating all of the features of your program (you can use the checklist above as a basis).
 You will practice this in a future workshop.
 You must include this transcript as part of your submission.
 Please state the name of the transcript file.

-Transcript File Name:
+Transcript File Name: transcript-part-a.txt & transcript-part-b.txt